gitter-badger/hibbitts-design-org/pages/blog/2015-10-22-sfu-demofest-2015-presentation/post.md

 I am excited to be presenting my approach of a Flipped-LMS at Simon Fraser University's [DEMOFest 2015](https://www.sfu.ca/tlc/programming/special/demofest-2015.html) on November 24th.

-Here is the second-draft description of my session:
+Here is the second draft description of my session:

 **Flipping the LMS: Benefits and Lessons Learned of Using an Alternative Front-end to Canvas**